Frequently asked questions

-The deadline for all applications through UCAS is 15 October each year.
+The deadline for all applications through UCAS is the UCAS application deadline in October.
 An application can be made for entry to Medicine in the September of the following year or for a deferred place in September the year after that.
 We are not able to consider late applications.

 Do you consider gap year students?

 Yes.
 We consider applicants who are either on a gap year or wish to take one before they join the course.
-We would expect time in the gap year to be used constructively to gain more work experience, either paid or unpaid, but we don’t have any specific requirements.
+We don’t have any specific requirements for what you do on your gap year.
 Gap year applicants are considered in the same way as applicants applying straight from sixth form.